sst/sst/www/docs/file-uploads.md

 <HeadlineText>

-A guide to adding S3 file uploads to your SST app.
+Add S3 file uploads to your SST app.

 </HeadlineText>